 Scoop the pulp and seeds from inside the squash and separate out the seeds.
 Place them in a single layer on a cookie sheet and lightly roast them at 170°F for 15-20 minutes.
 By roasting at a low temperature for a short time you help to preserve their healthy oils.

-*Winter squash is a vegetable that might be especially important for us to purchase organic.
+*Winter squash is a vegetable that might be especially important for us to purchase from a local small farm.
 Recent agricultural trials have shown that winter squash can be an effective intercrop for use in remediation of contaminated soils, according to whfoods.com.
-For this reason, make a special point of purchasing certified organic winter squash from a local, small certified organic farm.
-We at Sage Mountain Farm are dedicated to growing the most nutritious, delicious certified organic fruits and vegetables.
+For this reason, make a special point of purchasing winter squash from a local, small farm.
+We at Sage Mountain Farm are dedicated to growing the most nutritious, delicious fruits and vegetables.

-At Sage Mountain Farm, we supply only the best nutrient rich produce grown in good healthy soil, mountain rich air using the cleanest natural volcanic spring water available to our local customers in San Diego County, Riverside and Palm Springs.
+At Sage Mountain Farm, we supply only the best nutrient rich produce grown in good healthy soil, mountain rich air using the cleanest natural volcanic spring water available to our local customers.

 Let’s make small farms in our region stronger and profitable.